jhaabhijeet864/Observo/README.md

-# 🛰️ VISTA Visual Inferecne System for Target Assessment: DualityAI Space Station Model 🚀
+# 🛰️ VISTA Visual Inference System for Target Assessment: DualityAI Space Station Model 🚀

 Welcome to **Observo** — a high-performance AI model for object detection, inspired by the complexity and wonder of space exploration! 🌌